Intro to WordPress Block theme development and theme.json file

 Introduction - use the power of JSON to develop a WordPress theme

 Developing and designing a WordPress block theme is a relatively new feature of WordPress that basically, enabled WordPress core system to become a web builder of sorts, while using more front-end technologies like React and JavaScript in general.
 Developers can use these technologies to build custom blocks, that can then be used by any WordPress user to build posts and pages.
 For example, a developer can develop a custom banner block that consists of some text and a cover image.
 Everything in this block can be made customizable, fonts, colors, image.
-Now, we can use our Gutenberg editor to insert this block into our page template (we can build custom page templates also in block themes).
+Now, we can use our editor to insert this block into our page template (we can build custom page templates also in block themes).
 In developing block themes the central role is delegated to theme.json file.
 In simple terms, theme.json is a configuration file that allows you to control the appearance and behavior of your WordPress theme.
 It replaces the need for multiple add_theme_support() calls in your functions.php file in order to setup different theme options and variances.
 Basically, this is the central point of WordPress block theme, like a central office in a factory that has control over all the processes in a factory.
 Let us now look at some of the major features of using a well configured theme.json file in block theme WordPress development.
+This type of development enables full site editing features for the end user (similar to website drag and drop builders), which is not a small step forward in WordPress development in general.

 Global settings